 This segment sells sorting and processing solutions.
 Important customer groups include leading food processing companies, waste management companies and various types of industries (including mining).
-With Food sorting being the most important business stream, the volatility in the segment is expected to be somewhat less cyclical than previously, when TOMRA was not present in Food sorting.
-The demand for food will in general be fairly stable through the cycles, consequently not significantly influencing customers, although margins can fluctuate between the markets and product lines within this business stream.
+With Food sorting being the most important business stream, the volatility in the segment is now less cyclical than previously, when TOMRA was not present in Food sorting.
+The demand for food will in general be fairly stable through the cycles, therefore not significantly influencing TOMRA's customers, although margins can fluctuate between the markets and product lines within this business stream.
 Emerging markets are assumed to provide the strongest growth opportunities.

-The order backlog at the end of 2015 was down 8% in local currencies compared to the backlog at the end of 2014.
-With a somewhat lower backlog at the beginning of the year and a depressed
+The order backlog at the end of 2016 was up 10% in local currencies compared to the backlog at the end of 2015.
+The Board consequently assumes that TOMRA should be in a good position to grow revenues in 2017 versus 2016.